Prosody (linguistics): Phrasal prosody

+Emphasizing that it was a MAN who went up the stairs.

+It's important to note that the right hemisphere of the brain dominates one's perception of prosody.
+In contrast to left hemisphere damage where patterns of aphasias are present, patterns of aprosodias are present with damage to the left hemisphere.
+In patients with right hemisphere lesions, they are characterized as monotonous and as lacking variety in their tone and expression.
+They're also seen to struggle with the identification and discrimination of semantically neutral sentences with varying tones of happiness, sadness, anger, and indifference, exemplifying the importance of prosody in language comprehension and production.

 Brain regions involved

 Producing these nonverbal elements requires intact motor areas of the face, mouth, tongue, and throat.
 This area is associated with Brodmann areas 44 and 45 (Broca's area) of the left frontal lobe.
 Damage to areas 44/45, specifically on the right hemisphere, produces motor aprosodia, with the nonverbal elements of speech being disturbed (facial expression, tone, rhythm of voice).

 Understanding these nonverbal elements requires an intact and properly functioning right-hemisphere perisylvian area, particularly Brodmann area 22 (not to be confused with the corresponding area in the left hemisphere, which contains Wernicke's area).
 Damage to the right inferior frontal gyrus causes a diminished ability to convey emotion or emphasis by voice or gesture, and damage to right superior temporal gyrus causes problems comprehending emotion or emphasis in the voice or gestures of others.
 The right Brodmann area 22 aids in the interpretation of prosody, and damage causes sensory aprosodia, with the patient unable to comprehend changes in voice and body language.